-A Typical Day in a Registered Nurse’s Shoes
+A Typical Day in the Shoes of a Registered Nurse

 The first thing to know about a registered nurse’s typical day, is that it’s anything but typical.
 Nurses perform all kinds of tasks – either directly to patients or operationally – to ensure their healthcare workplace runs smoothly.
 You can find registered nurses anywhere from a large general hospital; in the emergency room, in the cardiac critical care unit, or helping with a delivery of a baby in the obstetric department.
 Other areas where nurses function include hospice care facilities and public and private schools, outpatient surgery centers and in public health.
 Learn more about what’s expected daily out of registered nurses below.

 Working the job of a Registered Nurse is truly a non-stop experience.
 If you are the type who gets bored easily or needs to be constantly engaged with tasks, problem-solving or human interaction, you will probably find nursing is the career for you.
 Obtaining your Bachelors of Science in Nursing degree at Arizona College puts you above those in many other professional careers.
 Being a Registered Nurse provides you a, allows opportunities for greater authority in the hospital to engage in decision-making and a flexible working schedule.

 Working as a registered nurse, you can expect your days to include:

 - Providing direct patient care: conducting physical and psychological assessments, administer medications, collaborate with other healthcare team members to provide holistic care

 - Providing patients with education on caring for their illness

 - Working with families to help patients transition home prior to discharge

 - Supervises certified nurse’s aids, Licenses Practical /Vocational Nurses